floleuerer/fastai-docker-deploy/fastai2-rest/README.md

 A Docker image for deploying [fastai2](https://www.fast.ai/) models.
 Currently supports image classification models but i will add more use-cases later.
 The code is based on [fastai-serving](https://github.com/developmentseed/fastai-serving).

 See my [Blog Post](https://floleuerer.github.io/2020/04/26/deploy-digitalocean.html) on how to deploy your fastai2 model for 5 $ per month on [Digital Ocean](http://www.digitalocean.com).
+The `fastai2-rest` image can also easily be deployed on [Google Cloud Run](https://cloud.google.com/run) - see the instructions below.

 Supports `text` and `images` as input types and `classification` and `multi labeling` as ouput types / tasks.